kevinsbello/dagma/README.md

 ## Acknowledgments

 We thank the authors of the [NOTEARS repo][notears-repo] for making their code available.
-Part of our code is based their implementation, specially the `utils.py` file and code from their implementation of nonlinear models.
+Part of our code is based on their implementation, specially the `utils.py` file and some code from their implementation of nonlinear models.

 [notears-repo]: https://github.com/xunzheng/notears